Don't Make Me Angry

 Don't Make Me Angry is a British documentary series for the Channel Four by John Walsh of Walsh Bros Ltd. Each episode featured a story of anger and how its triggers and results were stopping the teenagers and their families from having a normal life.
-Shot in an observational documentary style, the psychologist Rachel Andrew provided the on screen advice.
+It is shot in an observational documentary style.
+The psychologist Rachel Andrew has appeared on it.

 Episodes Series One

 There have been 5 screenings of this series on Channel Four from 2005 to 2009 below are the details for the first UK transmissions.